sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 ### Windows Management Instrumentation (WMI)

 WMI is a subsystem of PowerShell that provides system administrators with powerful tools for system monitoring.
 WMI can be used through PowerShell.

-Here's the provided table converted into a markdown bulleted list:

 - **WMI service**: The Windows Management Instrumentation process, which runs automatically at boot and acts as an intermediary between WMI providers, the WMI repository, and managing applications.
 - **Managed objects**: Any logical or physical components that can be managed by WMI.